 Lens Coating

-What Are Binoculars Lens Coatings For?Just as important as using high-quality optical glass are the coatings of the glass surfaces.
-This reduces the loss of light when the light passes from one medium to another (air into glass).
+Just as important as using high-quality optical glass are the coatings of the glass surfaces.
+This reduces the loss of light when the light passes from one medium to another (air into glass)..

-There are other coatings like hardening the exterior lens for scratch resistance and lotus effect to let water droplets roll off the glass surface
+There are other coatings like hardening the exterior lens for scratch-resistance and lotus effect to let water droplets roll off the glass surface

 Prism systems

-porro prisms in binocularsThe binoculars collecting lens (front lens) produces an upside-down and reversed intermediate image.
+The binocular’s collection lens produces an upside-down and reversed intermediate image.
 The prisms have the task to correct the image again.
-They also allow the binoculars to be shortened due to the internal back-and-forth reflection of the light beam path.
+In addition, they allow a reduction of the barrel length by the internal reflection of the beam path.

 Here, too, the brightness of the projected images is reduced through reflection and transmission losses.
 This can be reduced by applying high-quality coatings to the surfaces of the prisms and by using quality optical glass.